alexmy21/SGS.ai/README.md

 The text concludes with a call to re-evaluate copyright laws in light of AI contributions and encourages further exploration of the implications of human-AI collaboration.
 Overall, the project represents a significant step toward redefining creativity and innovation in the age of artificial intelligence.

+**SGS.ai is an open-source project, and like any open initiative, it thrives on collaboration.
+Currently, DeepSeek is the sole contributor to SGS.ai.
+I would be thrilled to see participation from other intellectuals.
+I am open to any form of collaboration, provided that SGS.ai remains an open-source project.**

 ## SGS.ai project